Thomas Ellwood: Life

-Ellwood married Mary Ellis in 1669 and lived in Coleshill, Buckinghamshire.
+Ellwood married Mary Ellis in 1669 and lived in Coleshill, Hertfordshire.
 His close friendship with William Penn and George Fox made him an influential figure in the Quaker movement: Penn married his friend Gulielma Pennington.
 In 1668 he lent assistance to George Fox in his attempt to crush John Perrot, leader of a body of Quaker dissenters who insisted on wearing their hats during worship, and he travelled with Fox through the west of England on an organising expedition.
 In 1670 he was present at the debate at High Wycombe between Jeremy Ives, a Baptist, and William Penn.
 When the Conventicle Act became law in July 1670, and the Quakers were at the mercy of corrupt informers, Ellwood against two named Aris and Lacy for perjury.
 In 1674 he was engaged in a controversy with Thomas Hicks, a Baptist, who had written against Quakerism.
 He also wrote much against tithes from 1678 onwards, and attacked William Rogers, who in 1682 ignored the authority of Penn and Fox, and denied their right to control the Quaker community.

 Ellwood's account of his own life stopped in July 1683, when he was protesting against the injustice of treating Quaker meetings as riotous assemblies.
 He had just been threatened with prosecution for seditious libel because he had warned the constables to beware of informers.
 This was in the wake of the Rye House Plot, and his work A Caution to Constables had brought attention to him.

 His father died about 1684 at Holton, and Ellwood was charged by his enemies with absenting himself from his funeral.
 But he behaved dutifully, according to his own account, to the last.
 He lived in retirement at Amersham for the greater part of his remaining years, writing constantly against internal divisions in the Quaker ranks, and denouncing in 1684 the heresy of George Keith.
 In 1690 he edited the journal of his friend, George Fox, and was long engaged on a history of the Old Testament.
 In 1707 and 1708 distraints were levied on him for the non-payment of tithes.
 His wife died in April 1708, and he himself died 1 March 1714, at his house, Hunger Hill, Amersham.
 Both were buried in the Friends' burying-place at New Jordan, Chalfont St. Giles.